OpenVisualCloud/Media-Transport-Library/doc/design.md

 ## 1. Introduction

-This section provides a detailed design concept of the Intel® Media Transport Library, offering an in-depth dive into the technology used.
+This section provides a detailed design concept of the Media Transport Library, offering an in-depth dive into the technology used.

 Similar to other network processing libraries, it consists of a control plane and a data plane.
 In the data plane, a lockless design is adopted to achieve ultra-high performance.